iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 • Unless you are the designer of the pattern, we ask that you not repost actual patterns, but share links to the original file, page, or post instead.

 • If you'd like to share photos please contact the photo's owner.
+If you can't find that information, you can contact admin@fandominstitches.com and we'll do what we can to help.

 Why are so many of the patterns paper pieced?
 Do you allow any other style?

-• We welcome any quilting style and have a growing collection of embroidery, pixel, and applique patterns.
+• We welcome any quilting style and have a growing collection of hand embroidery, pixel, and applique patterns.

 • Read more about being an FiS Designer.